 The Bachelor of Science degree in Agroecology is an interdisciplinary degree program within the Department of Plant Sciences and the Department of Ecosystem Science and Management.
 An Agroecology Minor also is available.
-Alternative contact: Department of Plant Sciences.
-50 Agriculture Building.
-Phone: 307-766-3103.
+Alternative contact: Department of Plant Sciences, email@example.com

 The Agroecology Minor requires four courses in the Agroecology Summer Intensive program plus two additional courses.

-The undergraduate certificate is offered by the Department of Environmental Studies in alliance with the Miami-Dade College, Archbold Biological Station's MacArthur Agro-Ecology Research Center (MAERC), and USDA's Agricultural Research Service.
+The undergraduate certificate is offered by the Department of Earth and Environmental in alliance with the Miami-Dade College, Archbold Biological Station's MacArthur Agro-Ecology Research Center (MAERC), and USDA's Agricultural Research Service.
 The FIU Organic Garden is maintained by the Agroecology Program and the Organic Gardening Club.

 In addition, M.Sc. and Ph.D.
 Crop Science graduate programs include coursework and research with individual faculty whose programs emphasize agroecology, integrated pest management, urban agriculture, and sustainable landscapes.
 Minors in Crop Science can focus in same subject areas represented in undergraduate concentrations.

-Associates of Science Emphasis.
-Topics include agroecology, ecological urban food production, agroforestry, food systems analysis, food culture and politics, a seminar in bioregional food systems careers, and an internship, practicum or research in sustainable agriculture.
+"The Sustainable Agriculture Education (SAgE) Emphasis, Associates of Arts (A.A.) or Associates of Science (A.S.) degree integrates the study of food production methods and food systems models for sustainable bioregions."
+Topics covered include agroecology, ecological urban food production, agroforestry, food systems analysis, food culture and politics, a seminar in bioregional food systems careers, and an internship, practicum or research in sustainable agriculture.